-So Redemption is over, and honestly I’m left with more questions than I had when it started.
+So The Blacklist: Redemption is over, and honestly I’m left with more questions than I had when it started.
 The big twist in “Whitehall: Conclusion” was that Howard was actually the villain behind everything.
 He framed Scottie by using the male escort she had hired to access the company bank account when her assistant wasn’t looking.
 He made transactions for equipment to build the prototype that Whitehall was working on under her name, making it look like she was the one using the company for her own gain.

 Scottie thought she was kidnapping Whitehall to keep him safe from Howard, but he and Howard were actually working together.
 So now Scottie has been arrested for these crimes, leaving an open door for Whitehall and Howard to control the Halycion company and build the quantum computing device that could compromise national security.

 From the minute “Whitehall: Conclusion” started, anyone could see this twist coming a mile away.
 Howard was acting way too confident, and Scottie acting way too confused for her to be the one behind everything.
 Which honestly leaves me pretty disappointed.
 From the opening scene of Redemption when Tom first met Howard he acted so mysterious and shady that it seemed like he would obviously be the bad guy, so I was hoping they would go in another direction.
 I would have preferred to see them turn Scottie into a full blown villain who had tried to kill her husband and had a plot to threaten national security.